dougeby/IntuneDocs/intune/byod-enable.md

 After you prepare the Intune service, you need to meet the various enrollment requirements for the different device types that you want to manage.
 The process to enroll devices into management is straightforward, but differs slightly based on device type.

 -   **iOS and Mac devices** You need to [get an Apple Push Notification service (APNs) certificate](apple-mdm-push-certificate-get.md) to enroll iPads, iPhones, or MacOS devices.
-After you've uploaded your APNs certificate to Intune, users can [enroll iOS devices](./intune-user-help/enroll-your-device-in-intune-ios.md) using the Company Portal app and use the Company Portal website to [enroll MacOS devices](./intune-user-help/enroll-your-device-in-intune-macos.md).
+After you've uploaded your APNs certificate to Intune, users can [enroll iOS devices](/intune-user-help/enroll-your-device-in-intune-ios) using the Company Portal app and use the Company Portal website to [enroll MacOS devices](/intune-user-help/enroll-your-device-in-intune-macos).

 -   **Android devices** There's nothing you need to do to get the Intune service ready to enroll Android devices.
-Users can just [enroll their Android devices](./intune-user-help/enroll-your-device-in-intune-android.md) into management using the Company Portal app available from Google Play.
+Users can just [enroll their Android devices](/intune-user-help/enroll-your-device-in-intune-android.md) into management using the Company Portal app available from Google Play.

--   **Windows Phones and PCs** You should [set a DNS alias for the enrollment server](windows-enroll#enable-windows-enrollment-without-azure-ad-premium.md) to make enrolling Windows devices easier.
-Otherwise, users can [enroll Windows devices](./intune-user-help/enroll-your-w10-phone-or-w10-pc-windows.md) by adding a work or school account.
+-   **Windows Phones and PCs** You should [set a DNS alias for the enrollment server](windows-enroll.md#enable-windows-enrollment-without-azure-ad-premium) to make enrolling Windows devices easier.
+Otherwise, users can [enroll Windows devices](/intune-user-help/enroll-your-w10-phone-or-w10-pc-windows) by adding a work or school account.

   - If you have Azure AD Premium, you can make it easier for your users to enroll Windows devices by [enabling the automatic enrollment](windows-enroll.md).
 This feature enrolls a device automatically into Intune when a user adds a work or school account to register their personal device.
 It also works for a company-owned device that joins your organization’s Azure AD.

 ### Make sure that managed devices meet basic security requirements

 After users enroll their devices into management, IT needs to make sure that devices used to access company apps and data meet basic security requirements.
 These rules might include using a PIN to access devices and encrypting data stored on devices.
-A set of such rules is called a [compliance policy](./intune/device-compliance.md).
+A set of such rules is called a [compliance policy](device-compliance.md).

-When you [create and deploy a compliance policy](./intune/device-compliance-get-started.md) to a user, Intune checks all the devices the user has managed by Intune to see if the devices meet the basic security requirements you’ve defined as part of your BYOD policy.
+When you [deploy a compliance policy](device-compliance-get-started.md) to a user, Intune checks all the devices the user has managed by Intune to see if they meet the basic security requirements you’ve defined as part of your BYOD policy.
 After a device has been evaluated for policy compliance, it reports its status back to Intune.
 In some cases, users might be asked to fix settings, such as their PIN or device encryption.
 Other times, the company portal app simply notifies the user about any settings that don't meet your policy.

 ## Provide access to company resources